 Mise en Place You’ll find this relative newcomer at Asara Wine Estate & Hotel.
 Sit inside the elegant whitewashed restaurant or, if the weather is fair, on the waterside terrace, which overlooks miles mountains.
 Before heading home, make a turn at the hotel’s Gin Lounge, which boasts the largest selection of gins on the continent!

-Tokara Restaurant Another Helshoogte beauty, the fine-dining restaurant at this wine and olive farm offers picture-perfect views of the surrounds, as well as a glance into chef Richard Carstens’ kitchen.
+Tokara Restaurant Another Helshoogte beauty, the fine-dining restaurant at this wine and olive farm offers picture-perfect views of the surrounds.
 Don’t feel like fine-dining?
-Grab a valley-facing table at the family-friendly deli.
+Grab a valley-facing table at the family-friendly delicatessen.

 96 Winery Road Fresh, seasonal produce, and a mouth-watering menu complemented by Ken Forrester and Meinert wines.